-I had wanted to visit Oxford for a while; I think since I first studied English at school.
-It has always appeared as a fascinating place to me.
-And it is indeed.
-I spent twice one day in Oxford when I was living in England back in 2006.
-To summarise how I felt: if you have clichés in mind about Oxford, they’re probably true.
+I had always wanted to visit Oxford since I first studied English at school.
+It has always seemed like a fascinating place to me, and it truly is.
+I went to Oxford twice while living in England in 2006.
+To sum up how I felt: if you have clichés in mind about Oxford, they’re probably true.
+Here’s what I did during my day trips with tips to organise yours.

 Oxford University